 Cash is no longer king, but if you don’t want to use credit cards what else is there?
 For many, debit cards provide the solution offering the convenience of credit cards and the immediacy of cash.

-Debit cards have many benefits and allow users to avoid the trap of credit.
+With many benefits, debit cards help users avoid the trap of credit.
 Here’s a beginner’s guide to debit cards and how to use them.

 Debit Card Basics